barkleygaiden/chicagoRP-Basketball/README.md

 # chicagoRP Basketball
 Basketball system for gmod.
-Ball at your own risk.
+Ball at your own risk, no refunds will be provided in the event of a Chaos Dunk.

 # Status
-Extremely unfinished, SWEP code is completely empty
+SWEP, basketball entity, and score entity complete.

+Needs a hoop entity, and configuration system for the score entities.